AriFordsham/GHCWiki/prelude710/ftp.md

 We are proactively seeking ways to resolve this issue.
 Ticket [ \#10071](https://ghc.haskell.org/trac/ghc/ticket/10071) explores adding the ability to deprecate class member redefinition.
 This gives us the ability to move things out of the class over a pair of release cycles, should we find something we can improve in this manner.

 # `Data.List` now has many functions that don't mention list in their type signature.
-Having such functions in the Data.List module is awkward from a naming perspective.
-In contrast, modules like Data.Map export many functions from Data.Foldable, specialized to Map.
+Having such functions in the `Data.List` module is awkward from a naming perspective.

 From a data-driven perspective, the vast majority of users of `Data.List` import it unqualified to get at other combinators, such as `sort`, which aren't mentioned in the `Prelude`.
 Let's call this "group A".
 Having such an import break dozens of unrelated combinators seems like a bad idea.